-O. Motion by Pohlmann that the National Tournaments Committee create criteria and then begin soliciting formal applications for the 2010 national tournaments.
-The committee would then recommend the best fitting sites at the 2007 board meeting.
+O. Motion by Pohlmann that the National Tournaments Committee create criteria and then begin soliciting formal applications for the 2010 National Tournaments .
+The committee would then recommend the best fitting sites for consideration at the 2007 board meeting.

-P. Motion by J. Wagoner that following the division draw for each National Tournament the National Tabulation Director will assign teams new numbers for national competition.
-The new team numbers may be distributed to the competitors but not the judges.
+P. Motion by J. Wagoner that following the division draw for each National Tournament (including Championship) the National Tabulation Director will assign teams new numbers for national competition.
+Seconded.